 |Pemphigus Immune mediated polyarthritis Systemic lupus erythematosus Immune mediated hemolytic anemia Immune mediated thrombocytopenia Dry eye Inflammatory bowel disease Eosinophilic granuloma complex Immune mediated polyneuropathy Myasthenia gravis|

-Antibodies (immunoglobulin G or IgG) are Y shaped proteins produced by specialised white blood cells called B lympocytes (or B cells) when it encounters a pathogen.
+Antibodies (immunoglobulin G or IgG) are Y shaped proteins produced by specialised white blood cells called B lymphocytes (or B cells) when it encounters a pathogen.
 Their role is to neutralise invading organisms.
-There are different antibodies for every pathogen (disease causing organism) the immune system has encountered.
+There are different antibodies for every pathogen (disease-causing organism) the immune system has encountered.
 So an antibody to the antigen on the feline herpes virus will not respond to the antigen on the feline calicivirus.

 The immune system in cats with autoimmune disorders produces antibodies against the cat’s own tissues (autoantibodies) which leads to their destruction.

 Pemphigus complex is a group of rare bullous autoimmune diseases in cats which results in the formation of superficial vesicles and bullae (a blister which contains serous fluid) which rupture to form crusted erosions on the skin.

 Genetic predisposition, exposure to sunlight, certain drugs such as cimetidine and ampicillin, and a history of chronic inflammatory disease are all possible causes.

 There are three types of pemphigus which occur in cats:

 - Pemphigus foliaceus (PF) – The most common type, affecting the superficial epidermal layers (the top/outermost layer of the skin).